Game-Shenanigans/SoulJam2023/README.md

 The objective of this jam is to shine up an existing project.
 I have selected my submission from GameDev.TV Game Jam 2022, theme of "Death is only the beginning".

-Note: Tested on PC only!

-# Zombie Run
+## Zombie Run

 Written in C# using Unity.
-Not  intended for mobile play.
+Mouse and Keyboard only at this time.

 ## Objective
 Run for your life!

 ## Instructions
 1. "W A S D" = move
-2. Enjoy!
+2. Point with the mouse and "Left Click" to shoot
+3. Survive... if you can!